CSCfi/swift-browser-ui/docs/source/runner.rst

 Full containers can be downloaded from the UI using the download button either on the table row in the container listing, or a download button on the top of the table when viewing an open container.
 Downloading whole containers works the same in both owned and shared containers.
-The runner seamlessly creates a tar archive of the container currently downloaded, without additional wait time used for archiving or compressing – the archival is done on the fly.
+The runner archives the container while the download is taking place, in order to prevent aditional waiting for an archiving operation to finish.
+This has the added benefit of not requiring any intermediary storage for the archiving operation on the server side.

 .. hint:: Due to the fact that the archive size can't be precisely calculated
           when archiving on the fly, the server is unable to provide a progress